 Do not emphasize excerpts from the text: do not underline and do not use bold.
 Do not use capital letters in proper nouns (other than the first letter) in the text or Bibliographical References.
 When using acronyms or abbreviations, describe them in full the first time they are mentioned in the text.

 The abstract should contain relevant information, allowing the reader to get a general idea of the work.
-All articles submitted must have an abstract in Portuguese or English, maximum 300 words.
+All articles submitted must have an abstract in English or Portuguese, maximum 300 words.
 For original articles, the abstract should be structured including introduction, methods, results and conclusions.
 For the other categories, the format of the abstracts may be the narrative, but preferably with the same information.
 They should not contain quotations and with a minimum of abbreviations.

 Immediately after the abstract, provide between three and six keywords.
 You must use of MESH terms, for better indexing. (https://www.ncbi.nlm.nih.gov/mesh)